Downtown Riverfront Streetcar Project

 - 2025: Revised alignment proposed to improve connectivity and reduce costs.

-- 2026: Environmental and design documents completed in winter and construction expected to begin in fall.
+- 2026: Environmental and design documents completed in winter.